 A home can mean different things to each young person, and all options of private and public housing, share accommodation, remaining in a care arrangement and living with family or friends need to be considered.

-If the best outcome for a young person is access to social housing, housing and homelessness services should be included from the beginning of the transition from care planning process (rather than at the end).
+If the best outcome for a young person is access to social housing, housing and homelessness services should be included from the beginning of the transition to adulthood planning process (rather than at the end).
 The CSO is required to facilitate and support young people in beginning the process of applying for public housing—from age 15.

 Ensure the young person is aware of the Next Step Plus program

-Each young person transitioning to adulthood needs to be aware of the statewide Next Step Plus program (previously Next Step After Care), commenced in April 2020.
+Each young person transitioning to adulthood needs to be aware of the statewide Next Step Plus program.
 The service is available to young people aged 15 to 25 years who have had a care experience since their 12th birthday.

 In working with the young person to identify who may be their natural mentor, consider using practice tools to help map their network, such as a genogram or eco map.
 A mentor needs to be someone that the young person trusts and has a positive and close connection with, such as a friend, extended family member, carer (including a previous carer) or coach.
 This person does not require a Blue Card, however be aware of any worries regarding safety considerations and discuss these with the young person.
 Any worries should be expressed in an open and honest conversation with the young person, and it may be that another person is better suited to the role.